MicrosoftDocs/azure-devops-docs/docs/boards/configure-customize.md

 > - Choose the `Node Name` field as a column option to view the leaf area node in a backlog list or board card.
 For more information, see [Customize cards](boards/customize-cards.md).
 > - Don't create parent-child links among work items of the same type, such as story-story, bug-bug, task-task.

 Most Azure Boards tools support a filtered view of work items based on area path or iteration path.
-You can also apply more filters based on keyword, assignment, work item type, and more.
+You can also apply more filters based on keyword, assignment, WIT, and more.

 <a id="show-bugs" />